This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Yes, drinking one glass of wine a day may improve heart health.
 But any more than that, and you’re looking at an increased risk of heart disease, cancer, obesity, and so much more.
 You can’t afford heavy drinking or even just temporary binge drinking.
 Your health is too important.

-In general, drinking alcohol significantly impacts your well-being — the more you drink, the worse you feel.
+In general, drinking alcohol negatively impacts your well-being — the more you drink, the worse you feel.

 Years of research show that alcohol increases your risk of: